kfriedrichs/pentomino-js/README.md

 Interfaces and instructions are translated, the questionnaires are in parts shorter, and there is a video of Furhat instead of the right-hand canvas.

+Additionally, a leaderboard is implemented: participants in both *demo* and *study mode* get points for correctly chosen pieces and extra points for speed.
+At the end of the game, participants can see where they rank among saved scores and opt-in to save their own score after entering some nickname.

 ### task_creator_study1.html

 Interface to create task for the *study1* interface.